 Plantae is the plant kingdom which includes all plants on the earth.
-They are multi-cellular eukaryotes.
-They consist of cell walls and chlorophyll.
-Plants are photosynthetic.
+They are multicellular eukaryotes.
+Typically, they consist of a rigid structure that surrounds the cell membrane called the cell wall.
+Plants also have a green coloured pigment called chlorophyll that are quite important for photosynthesis.
 Hence, they have an autotrophic mode of nutrition.
 The plant kingdom is a vast group; therefore, the kingdom is further classified into subgroups.
 Level of classification is based on the following three criteria:

 - Plant body– whether the body has well-differentiated structures or not.